Allyankhan/Gmail-Spam-Detection/README.md

 Open a Pull Request

-📄 License
+ License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ⭐ Support

-If you found this project useful, please consider giving it a ⭐ on Gi
+If you found this project useful, please consider giving it a ⭐ on Github